jujaga/SENG-474/README.txt

-This repository will have a sliq implementation in python... eventually
+This repository will have a sliq implementation in python... eventually something will be in here.